jxmot/zipremote/README.md

 # Possible Issues

-* I have **not** tested where folders are symbolically linked.
+* I have **not** tested where folders or files are symbolically linked.
 If this causes problems for anyone please create an issue in this repository.
 * It's possible that the zip files will be size limited.
-I'm not sure what that is but may be affected by the PHP `memory_limit` setting.
+I'm not sure what that limit is but may be affected by the PHP `memory_limit` setting.
 * In addition to the size limit the *maximum run time* should also be considered.
 Its value is in the PHP `max_execution_time` setting.

 # Known Issues